Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 Art Portfolio Presentation

 Next, I like to look slowly at every piece.
-I prefer not to hear your presentation or explanation while I’m looking at the work.
+I prefer not to hear your presentation or explanation while I’m looking at the work for the first time.

-You won’t be there to explain when your school reviews your portfolio for admission.
-It’s good for you to hear those quick impressions and comments.
-Those are what come up during admission and scholarship reviews.
+You won’t be there to explain when the school you’re applying to reviews your portfolio for admission.
+So, it’s good for you to hear quick impressions and comments.
+Those are what come up during admission and scholarship portfolio reviews.

 Read more: How To Build an Art Portfolio for College in 8 Easy Steps